lidaof/hprc-web-portal/content/en/elsi-team/_index.md

 #### Shawneequa Callier, JD, MA

 Shawneequa Callier is an Associate Professor with tenure at the George Washington University School of Medicine and Health Sciences.
-She is engaged with the ELSI working group utilizing her expertise and experiences examining the ELSI of research involving emerging technologies and impacts on health equity.
+She is engaged with the ELSI working group, utilizing her expertise and experiences examining the ELSI of research involving emerging technologies.

 {{< /left >}}
 {{< br >}}